-Building blocks of morality: Babies and children are presented with short videos of animated events they would see in everyday life, such as a person helping or rewarding others.
-While viewing these animations, we monitor their gaze, facial expressions, emotional and brain activity with EEG.
-We also play sharing games with our young participants to examine their prosocial tendencies.
+Building blocks of morality: Toddlers are presented with short videos events they would see in everyday life while we monitor their gaze, and brain activity with EEG.
+We also play games with our young participants to examine their social abilities and preferences.

-Development of moral behavior across cultures: To study how culture shapes and guides moral judgment and prosocial behavior, children aged 3 to 12 play various games on touch-screen tablets as well as behavioral economics decision-making tasks that assess moral cognition and behavior.
-This project is conducted in the US, Argentina, Canada, Chile, China, Colombia, Cuba, Jordan, Mexico, Norway, Taiwan, Tanzania, Turkey and South Africa.
+Development of moral behavior across cultures: To study how culture shapes and guides moral judgment and social decision-making, children are tested with behavioral economics tasks to examine moral cognition and behavior.
+This project is conducted in the US, Argentina, Canada, Chile, China, Colombia, Cuba, Jordan, Mexico, Norway, Taiwan, Turkey and South Africa.

-Cross-cultural developmental neuroscience: To explore the neural underpinnings of fairness and distributive justice, and how they differ by cultural environment, we are conducting EEG/ERP and eye-tracking studies in the US, Chile, France, Mexico and Taiwan in children aged 4 to 8.
+Cross-cultural developmental neuroscience: To characterize the neural underpinnings of fairness and distributive justice, and how they differ or not by cultural environment, we are conducting EEG/ERP studies in the US, France, Mexico and Taiwan.

 You can find all publications from the lab at:

 Moral cognition and group dynamics: This study examines how children’s moral cognition is guided by their identification and affiliation to group membership using both behavioral economics games and EEG recordings.
 Next, we are planning to run the same study in Israel.